 About the Author

-Shane Kenna holds a PhD in Modern Irish History from Trinity College, Dublin.
-His research interests include Irish nationalism in the nineteenth and twentieth centuries in addition to the political involvement of Irish-America in the Irish question.
+Shane Kenna held a PhD in Modern Irish History from Trinity College, Dublin.
+His research interests included Irish nationalism in the nineteenth and twentieth centuries in addition to the political involvement of Irish-America in the Irish question.
 He is the author of War in the Shadows: The Irish-American Fenians Who Bombed Victorian Britain (Merrion, 2014).